roger-mir-min/ITAcademy-4-JS-challenges/README.md

 # Sprint 4 IT Academy | Video management tool

+## Background
-(All of the following are the instructions I got to complete this ES6 challenge.
-In the code, I just completed the functions as required.)
+All of the following are the instructions I got to complete this ES6 challenge.
+In the code, I just completed the functions as required.

+## Stack
+Javascript

 ## Introduction
 A company in the audiovisual sector has asked us for a web application that will allow their employees to quickly find movies from a large database they have, since the process is currently done manually.